syncfusion-content/wpf-docs/wpf/SfDiagram/Virtualization.md

 Options are provided to override the appearance, style and interval time of outline by using the [OutlineSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OutlineSettings_members.html) class of diagram.

 * `OutlineStyle`: Specifies the style of the outline of the diagram elements
-* `RenderInterval`: Sepcifies the time interval to render the diagram elements into view.
+* `RenderInterval`: Specifies the time interval to render the diagram elements into view.
 Default time interval is 200ms.

 {% tabs %}
 {% highlight xaml %}